 Here in the states, having an FDIC insured bank account means you’re protected for up to $250,000.
 That’s quite a good chunk of change to be protected with.
-It means that if a bank ever went under, you’d be protected for up to that amount.
+It means that even if the financial institution went under, you’d be protected for up to that amount.
 Even at that rate, I typically monitor my checking account at least once or twice a week, a good rule of thumb for you too.

 Before I read the book, I had 2 checking accounts and 1 saving account, and I can’t really remember the purpose for them.
 I had this routine since around 2017, and would just somewhat try to split the money up into different accounts to allocate for different purposes.